ripple/ripple-rest/README.md

 1. [Node.js](http://nodejs.org/)
 2. [PostgreSQL](http://www.postgresql.org/download/) (on a Mac use the [app](http://postgresapp.com/)).
 Follow the instructions [here](http://www.postgresql.org/docs/9.3/static/server-start.html) or those that came with your PostgreSQL to get the database server running on your machine

-#### Installation
+#### Installing

 1. Run `git clone https://github.com/ripple/ripple-rest.git` in a terminal and switch into the `ripple-rest` directory
-2. Run `npm install` to install the dependencies and setup the database
+2. Run `npm install; ./node_modules/.bin/grunt dbsetup` to install the dependencies and setup the database
 3. Run `node server.js` to start the server

 #### Updating

 1. From the root `ripple-rest` directory run `git pull`
-2. Run `npm install` to update the dependencies and database setup
+2. Run `npm install; ./node_modules/.bin/grunt dbsetup` to update the dependencies and database setup
 3. If the old version of the server is still running, kill the process with `CTRL-C` in the same terminal window where it is running or `killall node` to stop all Node.js processes on a Linux or Mac computer
 4. Run `node server.js` to restart the server